chrsbats/ros/README.md

 An approximate, ROS-inspired utility to estimate the mean and standard deviation of a left-censored, approximately normal dataset.

 > ⚠️ This is not a full Regression on Order Statistics (ROS) implementation.
 It does **not** perform imputation or regression on censored values.
 It uses uncensored data and assumed plotting positions to estimate normal parameters via least-squares fitting.
+> ⚠️ Archived: This was a one-off tool written in 2014 for a specific project.
+Not maintained.

 ## Why use this?